msbutler/cs205final.github.io/index.md

 # Parallel Application, Programming Models, Platform and Infrastructure
 Training convolutional neural networks is highly computationally intensive due to the many intermediate calculations required at each point of the architecture.
 In our situation, this issue is exacerbated by the high quality resolution of our images, which inherently increases the problem size at every intermediate step.
 Fortunately, matrix multiplication, convolutions, and pooling are all highly parallelizable tasks, and for this reason we relied on accelerated computing with a GPU to speed up the training and evaluation process for our model.
 This constitutes procedure-level parallelization as we are parallelizing regions of code within a task and thus falls in the external, fine-grained domain of Big Compute.

 We evaluate performance by training our model on an AWS GPU.
-Specifically, we use a g3.8xlarge instance with Ubuntu 18.04 and the AWS Deep Learning AMI which pre-configures commonly used machine learning packages into different virtual environments. **Table 1** includes additional details about the configuration.
+Specifically, we use a g3.8xlarge instance with Ubuntu 18.04 and the AWS Deep Learning AMI which pre-configures commonly used machine learning packages into different virtual environments. **Table 1** includes additional details about the g3.8xlarge configuration.
 Python (specifically `Tensorflow`) encodes our CNN and controls the hardware.
 Certain operations in `Tensorflow` (i.e., Matmul for matrix multiplication) include both CPU and a GPU implmentations "under the hood".
 If running code on a GPU, `Tensorflow` automatically prioritizes the GPU implementation of the operation.
 We control the number of GPUs visible to CUDA (and therefore, `Tensorflow`) by setting the enviornment variable `CUDA_VISIBLE_DEVICES` to the desired GPU IDs using the `os` package.

 **Table 1: GPU Configuration Details**<br/>
 ![](figs/aws_g_table.png)
-<br/>Note: AWS unfortunately did not grant us a limit increase needed to use the next largest g3 instance with four GPUs (we reached out again and still have not heard back from their support).
+<br/>Note: AWS unfortunately did not grant us a limit increase needed to use the next largest g3.16 instance with four GPUs (we follwed up but still have not heard back from their support).

 We have also initially experimented with storing all the images on a AWS S3 bucket but transitioned to downsizing the image resolution and storing it on GitHub due to GPU memory optimization as will be discussed in later sections.